Big Al (comedian)

 Big Al is a stand-up comedian who lives in Adelaide, South Australia.
 He starred alongside fellow Adelaide comedian Mark Trenwith in the comedy show Give Us A Hug in the 2006 Adelaide Fringe Festival.

 He was one of the finalists in FHM's Search for Australia's Funniest Man.

-Big Al hosts a weekly radio program on Fresh FM.
+Big Al hosted a weekly radio program on Fresh 92.7 for several years.